Victims like prime rib, too

 Note: If you’re wondering where the California bishops were this weekend, they were hanging out in Napa, listening to presentations on how to protect themselves from civil liability in sex abuse cases … presented by the Busch Law Firm.
 Doesn’t sound too pastoral to me.

-2 thoughts on “Victims like prime rib, too
+2 responses to “Victims like prime rib, too”

 Leave a Reply